Openet-Labs/machine-learning/auto-scaling/README.md

 * runAutoScaling.sh - the script used to run the use case
 * training-data-generator-1.0-SNAPSHOT-executable.jar - the sample training data generation jar
 * application.properties - the properties file for the training data generation
+* sample_input.json - contains sample json input we will use for testing
+* sendTestInput.sh - sends the sample_input.json to the input kafka topic

 ## Setup